-Fire protection for Li-ion battery energy storage systems
+Fire protection for lithium-ion battery storage systems

 Safe and sustainable fire suppression and extinguishing with Sinorix N2

-*Our tests have shown that the lower the remaining oxygen concentration, the better the protection against explosive combustion of electrolyte vapor.
+*Our tests have shown that the lower the remaining oxygen concentration, the better the protection against the explosive combustion of electrolyte vapor.